stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 To install Node.js on Linux, use the
-[recommended installation process for your distribution](https://nodejs.org/en/download/package-manager/), or a [Docker image](https://store.docker.com/images/node).
+[recommended installation process for your distribution](https://nodejs.org/en/download/package-manager/), or a [Docker image](https://hub.docker.com/_/node/).
 If the Linux distribution supports snaps, you can also install
 [Node.js as a snap](https://nodesource.com/blog/announcing-node-js-snap-linux-users/).
 Snaps automatically update, so are not suitable for situations where you need a reproducible environment.
-[Nodesource](https://nodesource.com/) maintain the Linux packages for popular distributions, and Docker, Inc. maintain the Docker images.
+[Nodesource](https://nodesource.com/) maintain the Linux packages for popular distributions, and The Node.js Foundation maintain the Docker images.

-If you need to have multiple versions of Node.js on the same Linux or macOS system, use [nvm](https://github.com/creationix/nvm).
+If you need to have multiple versions of Node.js on the same system, use [nvm](https://github.com/creationix/nvm) on Linux or macOS, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Microsoft Windows.

 # Choosing a Code Editor or IDE

 If you do not have a
-favourite text editor, [Visual Studio Code](https://code.visualstudio.com) is a free, high-quality and customisable editor that includes support for Node.js and JavaScript.
+favourite text editor, consider [Visual Studio Code](https://code.visualstudio.com), which is a free of charge, high-quality and customisable editor that includes support for Node.js and JavaScript.
 [This tutorial](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial) shows you the features that Visual Studio Code has for JavaScript development, including code quality checks, and support for debugging.